rohitas-git/web_design_freecodecamp/learn_basic_css/notes.md

 }

 To apply the class's styling to the div element, remove the id attribute and add a class attribute to the div element's opening tag.

+## Block level elements
+Block-level elements take up the entire width of their parent element.

+## Inline elements

+## Style nested elements
+The p elements are nested in an article element with the class attribute of item.
+You can style all the p elements nested anywhere in elements with a class named item like this:

+.item p { }